-In January 2017, ERASE created a Human Trafficking training program for law enforcement and instructed by law enforcement.
-The Advanced Human Trafficking Investigations Law Enforcement Course has been presented to almost 200 agencies.
+In 2016, ERASE established a National Human Trafficking Law Enforcement Training Program, instructed by law enforcement.
+The Advanced Human Trafficking Investigations Course has been presented to over 200 agencies across the country.
 ERASE has presented classes numerous times in Florida, South Carolina, North Carolina, New Jersey, New York, and California with classes scheduled for Texas, Pennsylvania and Massachusetts.
 Federal, State, and Local Law Enforcement Agencies and Tribal Police have sent officers to learn how to identify and investigate human trafficking crimes in their communities.
 Advanced Human Trafficking Training has helped law enforcement to recover more victims and hold human traffickers accountable for their crimes.

 Human Trafficking Courses